 - Competency is a statement that identifies what students should know and be able to do at the end of the year.
-There are several competencies for each course. - Standards are educational objectives-i.e., what students should have learned by the end of a course, grade level, or grade span. - Assessment is the ongoing process of describing or gathering data about student performance in order to document student progress toward meeting a standard. - Performance levels are used to evaluate and report what students know and are able to do. - Rubric is a tool used to score or rate students' performance on tasks.
+There are several competencies for each course, the number of competencies varies per content area.
+The competency grades are calculated by the associated standards, which roll up into the given competency. - Standards are educational objectives-i.e., what students should have learned by the end of a course, grade level, or grade span. - Assessment is the ongoing process of describing or gathering data about student performance in order to document student progress toward meeting a standard. - Performance levels are used to evaluate and report what students know and are able to do. - Rubric is a tool used to score or rate students' performance on tasks.
 It generally consists of a fixed measurement scale, a set of clear criteria, and performance descriptions for each criteria on each level of the scale.
+If a teacher finds in evaluating student work that the rating on the rubric falls between two distinctions a half increment will be assigned (.5, 1.5, 2.5, 3.5).

-IHGMS uses a fifty point scale range, 50 - 100, to score all assessments.
+IHGMS uses a 0 - 4, to score all assessments.
+(See the scoring chart below)

-Formative Assessments &Formative Practice, also known as practice and preparation, are assessments for learning.
+Formative Assessments also known as practice and preparation, are assessments for learning.
 These assignments inform teachers, students and parents of where the student is in the learning process.
 They also allow for feedback opportunities to help the student improve and prepare for the summative assessments.
-These assessments are considered practice, and therefore are weighted only up to 10% of an overall course grade.
+These assessments are considered practice, and therefore are not calculated into the overall course grade.